-The Company's condensed interim financial statements for the second quarter ended February 29, 2012 include reconciliations from our previous Canadian GAAP reporting to IFRS for our opening statement of financial position as at September 1, 2010, our comparative statements of financial position as at September 1, 2010 and August 31, 2011 and our statements of comprehensive loss, cash flows and changes in shareholders' equity for the six months ended February 28, 2011 and the year ended August 31, 2011.
+The Company's condensed interim financial statements for the third quarter ended May 31, 2012 include reconciliations from our previous Canadian GAAP reporting to IFRS for our opening statement of financial position as at September 1, 2010, our comparative statements of financial position as at September 1, 2010, May 31, 2011 and August 31, 2011.
+There are no significant differences between IFRS and Canadian GAAP in connection with the Company's statements of comprehensive loss and cash flows for the three and nine month periods ended May 31, 2011 or for the year ended August 31, 2011.

-The Company's significant accounting policies under IFRS are disclosed in our condensed interim financial statements for the second quarter of 2012, and resulting accounting changes are highlighted in our reconciliations from previous Canadian GAAP reporting.
+The Company's significant accounting policies under IFRS are disclosed in our condensed consolidated interim financial statements for the third quarter of 2012, and resulting accounting changes are highlighted in our reconciliations from previous Canadian GAAP reporting.

-The only adjustment required under IFRS is the accounting of \$190 in accumulative other comprehensive income which was carried from the period ended August 31, 2009, due to the translation of the subsidiary from the United States dollars to Canadian dollars.
+The only adjustment required under IFRS is the accounting of \$190 in accumulated other comprehensive income which was carried from the period ended August 31, 2009, due to the translation of the subsidiary from the United States dollars to Canadian dollars.
 IFRS 1 permits cumulative translation gains and losses to be reset to zero at transition date.
 The Company elected to reset all cumulative translation gains and losses to zero in opening deficit at its transition date.